ryanhutzley/beat-match/README.md

 ## Acknowledgements

+This project was built by Zeus Ramirez, Kenny Ghun-Yoon, and Ryan Hutzley.
 The frontend for this application was built using React, React Bootstrap, and ReactPlayer.
 The rails backend was configured using ActiveRecord, ActiveRecordSerializers, PostgreSQL, and BCrypt.